InfiniTimeOrg/InfiniTime/README.md

  - Measure power consumption and improve battery life
  - Improve documentation, take better pictures and video than mine
  - Improve the UI
- - Create companion app for multiple OSes (Linux, Android, IoS) and platforms (desktop, ARM, mobile).
+ - Create companion app for multiple OSes (Linux, Android, iOS) and platforms (desktop, ARM, mobile).
 Do not forget the other devices from Pine64 like [the Pinephone](https://www.pine64.org/pinephone/) and the [Pinebook Pro](https://www.pine64.org/pinebook-pro/).
  - Design a simple CI (preferably selfhosted and easy to reproduce).

 Do not hesitate to clone/fork the code, hack it and create pull-requests.
 I'll do my best to review and merge them :)